AEK Athens F.C.: First Greek presence in the UEFA Champions League group stage

 In 1994–95, AEK became the first Greek football club to participate in the group stage of the UEFA Champions League after defeating Scottish champions, Rangers; AEK were eliminated by Ajax and AC Milan, who made it to the final.
-With Michalis Trochanas as president and Dušan Bajević as coach, the club won the Greek Cup in 1996.
+With Michalis Trochanas as president and Dušan Bajević as manager, the club won the Greek Cup in 1996.

-Former player Petros Ravousis took over the coaching position when Dušan Bajević left for Olympiacos at the end of 1996.
+Former player Petros Ravousis took over the position of the manager when Dušan Bajević left for Olympiacos at the end of 1996.
 By far AEK's most successful run with titles, the period also saw the club sign Temur Ketsbaia and several young, talented players like Demis Nikolaidis, Christos Kostis, Christos Maladenis and Akis Zikos.
 Nikolaidis, in particular, an AEK fan since childhood, declined more lucrative offers from Olympiacos and Panathinaikos to sign for his beloved club.
 During the 1996–97 and 1997–98 seasons, AEK progressed to the quarter-finals of the UEFA Cup Winners' Cup, where they were eliminated by Paris Saint-Germain and Lokomotiv Moscow.
 Ravousis led the team to its second Super Cup in 1996, and its eleventh Cup title in 1997, beating Panathinaikos in both finals.

 ENIC ownership years (1997–2004)

 Trochanas no longer being support financially the club, was looking for a buyer, sold his shares to the financially powerful, English multinational ENIC.

 In 1999, ex-president Dimitris Melissanidis, took over the management of the club, organised a friendly match against Partizan in Belgrade, during the height of the NATO bombing of Serbia.
 As a gesture of compassion and solidarity towards the embattled Serbs, the AEK players and management staff defied the international embargo and traveled to Belgrade for the match.
 The game ended 1–1, when after 60 minutes thousands of Serbian football fans invaded the pitch to embrace the footballers.

-AEK won its twelfth Cup title in 2000 under coach Giannis Pathiakakis, defeating Ionikos 3–0 in the final.
+AEK won its twelfth Cup title in 2000 under the manager Giannis Pathiakakis, defeating Ionikos 3–0 in the final.
 The club continued its consistency in the Championship of 2001–02, finishing second on goal difference behind Olympiacos, and beating Olympiacos in the Greek Cup final.